What is an IT manager?

 What are some challenges that IT managers might face?

-Some common challenges in this role include keeping up with rapidly changing technology, managing tight budgets, ensuring the IT systems are secure from cyber threats, and maintaining system availability.
+Some common challenges include keeping up with rapidly changing technology, managing tight budgets, ensuring the IT systems are secure from cyber threats, and maintaining system availability.
 Additionally, this occupation requires excellent people skills, as managing a team and communicating with different departments or external vendors are part of everyday tasks.

 What skills are most important for success as an IT manager?